KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-as-transcendence.md

 ## Synthesis and the Dissolution of Cultural Conditioning

-Cultural structures—family, tribe, nation, religion—are not inherently wrong, but they are often accepted without synthesis.
+Cultural structures—family, tribe, nation, religion—are not inherently incoherent, but they are often accepted without synthesis.
 When internalized without reflection, they become constraints.
 Zenetist synthesis provides a path for transcending these forms—not by rejecting them outright, but by integrating them into a larger, resonant field of understanding.

 This process allows one to move: